solarsnake/coveralls-demo-ruby/README.md

 ![100% Coverage - File View](../media/media/coverage_100_percent_file.png?raw=true)

 Five (5) out of five (5) relevant lines are now covered, resulting in 100% coverage for the file, which means 100% coverage for our one-file project.

+## Next steps

+Now that you understand how code coverage works in this project, we're in a good place to take the next step, configuring the project to send coverage results to [Coveralls](http://coveralls.io).

+Once we're sending those results, we'll be able to test our first expectation, test coverage at 80%, and then after a second commit, uncommenting our second test, we can test our next expectation, test coverage 100%.

+So let's configure out project to send to [Coveralls](http://coveralls.io):

+## Configuring this project for Coveralls

+WIP